 The “XXIII Premio Louis Braille” has been presented Monday, December 3 at the Auditorium Conciliazione (Rome) and conducted by Elisa Isoardi.

-Organized by the Unione Italiana dei Ciechi e degli Ipovendenti, the “Premio Louis Braille” was established 23 years ago, to thank and offer recognition to personalities and institutions that have made their mark in favor of the category.
+Organised by the Unione Italiana dei Ciechi e degli Ipovendenti, the “Premio Louis Braille” was established 23 years ago, to thank and offer recognition to personalities and institutions that have made their mark in favor of the category.

 The 2018 Edition has been produced by Tiziana Rocca.